-If you want to disable interaction and the diagram toolbar when viewing a Confluence page, you can set the draw.io macro to use the Simple Viewer.
+If you want to disable both the interaction and the diagram toolbar when viewing a Confluence page, you can set the draw.io macro to use the Simple Viewer.
 This displays a simple PNG image in your page without the diagram toolbar - you can't click on links, step through pages or enable/disable layers using the Simple Viewer.

 Enable the Simple Viewer

 - When editing the page, click on the draw.io macro, then select Edit macro to open the draw.io Macro Settings dialog.

 - Enable the Simple Viewer checkbox, click Save then save your Confluence page.

 The diagram toolbar is then disabled, even though the Toolbar dropdown in the draw.io Macro Settings dialog still defines where it would appear if you weren't using the Simple Viewer.

 Now, your diagram will be displayed as a PNG image within your page.
 Users can still click on the diagram to open it in the Lightbox, where links and page navigation are available.